Gifty Ayew Asare: Early life and education

-Gifty was born to in Accra.
+Gifty was born in Accra.
 She attended Assin Manso Senior High School, Asuanse Technical Institute and completed Blessed Tutorial College for her second cycle education.
 She continued to study Health, Physical Education, and Recreation at the Northern Oklahoma College.

 Club career

 Gifty started her football career playing for PSK Soccer Queens Academy in Komenda.
 She joined Bafana Ladies (now Sealions FC) from 2011 to 2013 before moving to Samaria Ladies in Lapaz.
 She later joined Blessed Ladies FC in the Ghana Women's Premier League in the 2014/2015 season.

 In 2016, she gained a scholarship to further her education at the Northern Oklahoma College, where she played for the school's women soccer team, Lady Maverick F.C and won the Most Valuable Player Award in 2017.
 She was also shortlisted for the All-American Third Team in their 2017 NJCAA Division One Women's League.

 In 2017, she become the first professional footballer to take part in the Miss Ghana USA.